 3.1: Your staff have the right to an appeal.
 The most common reason for an appeal of the outcome of a grievance meeting is because it doesn’t resolve the complaint.
 Or, because the employee feels that the process was unfair or they were unfairly treated.

 3.2: If they do decide to appeal, they must state the grounds for doing so.
 A written appeal must be submitted to the relevant person within the organisation.

 3.3: Specify a time limit for appealing the decision.

 3.4: Once you revise the letter appealing the decision, arrange another meeting to discuss the appeal in a reasonable time.
 Remember to inform the employee well in advance of the time and place of the meeting.

-3.7: Just like the original meeting, they can invite a companion to accompany them to the appeal meeting.
+3.6: Just like the original meeting, the employee can invite a companion to accompany them to the appeal meeting.

 3.8: After the meeting, remember to inform the employee of the outcome within a reasonable amount of time.

 3.9: The employer’s decision will conclude the grievance process.
 The final decision cannot be appealed.

 - Handle grievances in the strictest of confidence as much as is reasonably possible.

 - Store confidential records of all grievances under the legislation on data protection.